The following is a post from Jackie of Blessings Overflowing.

 a.
 Measure the size of your hole.
 Cut a piece of blue jean fabric that is at least 1/2 inch larger than the hole.
 (Old blue jeans that are beyond repair are an excellent source of patch fabric.)
 For example, this hole was less than 1 inch square so I made the patch 1 1/2 inches square.

 b.
 Cut a piece of Heat n Bond that is just slightly larger than the patch.
-Use Heat n Bond Ultrahold (Available at craft stores.) for this project as it is heavy duty and requires no sewing.
+Use Heat n Bond Ultrahold (Available at Amazon or craft stores.) for this project as it is heavy duty and requires no sewing.

 c.
 Iron the Heat n Bond to the patch for 2 seconds.
 Once cool, pull away the paper backing and trim any excess Heat n Bond.